petertseng/adventofcode-hs-2015/README.md

 * 10 (Look and Say): Pass the seed sequence in ARGV.
 * 11 (Passwords): Pass the initial password in ARGV.
 * 20 (Factors): Pass the target number of gifts in ARGV.
+* 21 (RPG): Pass the Boss's HP, damage, and armor in ARGV, in that order.

 ## Highlights